 We celebrate the National Day of the Victorious Greater Poland Uprising

-“As subsequent generations, we have a duty to remember that there is such a thing as the ethos of service to Poland!
-May we not lack patience and humility in this service, and may we know how to unite both in the face of danger and when working together to build the success of our homeland.
-Today, we build it on the foundations left to us by our predecessors,” emphasized Vice-Marshal Zbigniew Ostrowski in his speech at the monument.
+“We have a duty to remember that there is such a thing as the ethos of serving Poland!
+May we not lack patience and humility in this service, and may we unite both in the face of threats and in times when we must build the foundations of our nation’s success together.
+Today, we build upon the foundations left to us by our predecessors,” said Vice-Marshal Zbigniew Ostrowski during his Bydgoszcz speech.

-After Poland regained independence in November 1918, the territories of the Prussian Partition were still within Germany’s borders.
-The arrival in Poznań of the eminent pianist and future Prime Minister Ignacy Jan Paderewski became an occasion for the residents of the Greater Poland capital to demonstrate their Polish identity.
-In response to German provocations and a counterdemonstration, street clashes broke out in the city on December 27, 1918, which within days spread to almost the entire former Poznań Province.
-Intense fighting also occurred from the start in Pałuki, western Kujawy, and Krajna—areas now within our region.
-These clashes continued despite the armistice between the Entente powers and Germany signed in February 1919 in Trier.
-Only the Treaty of Versailles, concluded in June 1919, granted Poland most of the Greater Poland part of the former Prussian Partition.
+After Poland regained independence in November 1918, the territories of the Prussian partition remained under German control.
+The visit of the renowned pianist and future Prime Minister Ignacy Jan Paderewski to Poznań inspired the people of the Greater Poland capital to assert their Polish identity.
+In response to German provocations and counter-demonstrations, street clashes erupted on December 27, 1918, quickly spreading across almost the entire former Province of Poznań.
+From the outset, fierce fighting also took place in Pałuki, western Kujawy, and Krajna.
+The armistice signed in Trier in February 1919 did not halt the hostilities.
+It was only the Treaty of Versailles in June 1919 that granted Poland most of the Greater Poland portion of the former Prussian partition.

 Beata Krzemińska